 foundation and that our equine friends are equally incredibly great and humble about helping build those strong foundations.

 Stephanie Holdenried is a 6th generation partner in a Californian family ranching business.
 Her primary work, however, is as an equine-facilitator.
 She creates and facilitates programs drawing from life on the land, being in business with family, and a multitude of lessons learned from the horse.
-Stephanie contributes to inspiring the next generation of land stewards and leaders through innovative programs like Marin Ranch School, a learning program for 8-13 year olds, combining horse-ranch management and on-the-ground horse skills with equine therapy.
+Stephanie contributes to inspiring the next generation of land stewards and leaders through innovative programs like Marin Ranch School, a learning program for 8-13 year-olds, combining horse-ranch management and on-the-ground horse skills with equine therapy.
 She regularly facilitates teens in recovery programs and teaches leadership with horses to kids from underserved communities through Ocean Riders of Marin where she also serves on the Board of Directors.
 She continues to expand her work with business leaders, mastermind groups, and ranchers through networking events, private retreats, and one-to-one mentoring.
 Stephanie graduated from Cal Poly, San Luis Obispo.

-Eleni is a certified Practitioner in Integrative Wellness and Professional Life Coach, as well as a Master Practitioner in Usui Reiki, and incorporates holistic health and wellbeing practises, as well as HeartMath and Post Traumatic Growth principles, into her work with horses and people.
-Eleni has devised and facilitated alternative learning programs through countless educational institutions and community organisations worldwide, and has been a lecturer and facilitator in various colleges and universities across the globe.
+Eleni is a certified Practitioner in Integrative Wellness and Professional Life Coach, as well as a Master Practitioner in Tibetan Usui Reiki, and incorporates holistic health and wellbeing practices, as well as HeartMath and Post Traumatic Growth principles, into her work with horses and people.
+Eleni has devised and facilitated alternative learning programs through countless educational institutions and community organizations worldwide, and has been a lecturer and facilitator in various colleges and universities across the globe.
 Eleni’s innovative experiential learning programs in Equine Assisted Education, Therapy and Wellbeing support an ever-evolving international community, through a global network of humans connecting in a meaningful way with horses.

 Past CBEIP Board Chairs